Oklahoma Solar Panel Cost & Incentives

 Can I get free solar panels in Oklahoma?

-"Free solar panels" in Oklahoma typically refers to solar leases or Power Purchase Agreements (PPAs), not free equipment.
-A solar company installs panels on your roof and sells you the electricity at a set rate.
-You don't own the panels and may face constraints when selling your home.
-For full ownership benefits, purchasing your solar system (outright or with a solar loan) provides better long-term economics, including the property tax exemption.
+"Free solar panels" almost always means a solar lease or a Power Purchase Agreement (PPA), not free equipment.
+A solar company installs panels on your roof and sells you the electricity at a fixed rate.
+You don't own the panels and the resale implications are real when you sell the home.
+If you want the property tax exemption and the long-term ownership economics, buy the system outright or finance with a solar loan instead.

 What solar incentives are available in Oklahoma?

-Oklahoma's main solar incentive is the property tax exemption — your home value increase from solar is not taxed.
-The state does not have a solar income tax credit (it expired in 2015), and the federal 30% ITC expired in December 2025.
-Net metering is available through OG&E and PSO, which allows you to receive credits for excess solar generation.
+Oklahoma's main solar incentive is a property tax exemption that protects you from a higher property tax bill when solar increases your home value.
+The state income tax credit for solar expired in 2015.
+The federal 30% ITC ended in December 2025.
+Net metering is available through OG&E and PSO, which credits you for excess generation sent to the grid.

 How long does it take for solar to pay for itself in Oklahoma?